KuligKamil/mongodb-project-workshop/tutorial/data_generators/README.md

 # Data genertors
 To fill our database with data we need to generate dummy data.
-For that purpose i suggest to use [Faker](https://github.com/xfxf/faker-python/blob/master/README.rst).
+For that purpose has been useds used [Faker](https://github.com/xfxf/faker-python/blob/master/README.rst).
 Faker is a Python package that generates fake data for you.
 List of Standard Providers you can find [here](https://faker.readthedocs.io/en/master/providers.html).

 1. **Creation and initialization** of a Faker - dummy data generator.
 Below you can see the code for the init faker.
-I added the locale argument to return localized data from Poland.
-I also set the seed value to 2137, it will be helpful to compare the results of our queries later in the workshop.
+Has been added the locale argument to return localized data from Poland.
+Seed value has been set to 2137, it will be helpful to compare the results of our queries later in the workshop.

 ```python
 from faker.factory import Factory